 Apply through the program:

-• The Graduate School offers some support for travel only (no conference fees or accommodation).
+- The Graduate School offers some support for travel and conference fees only (no accommodation).

-• The program itself has been awarded an allocation of travel funding (which can include conference fees) for student use.
+- The program itself has been awarded an allocation of travel funding (which can include accommodation) for student use.

-To apply for funds through the program (including Graduate School support), please complete the form below.
+To apply for funds through the program (including Graduate School support, which must be submitted by the program), please complete the form below.

 Conference travel information needed